tkglaser/tkglaser.github.io/_posts/2017-06-17-why-fixed-price.md

 The **main advantages of fixed price projects** are:
 - The customer carries less risk.
 The project will cost the pre-agreed amount of money and no more.
 - The contractor is incentivised to be efficient and do a great job in the planned amount of time.
-- There is no awkwarness and re-negotiation and hence no erosion of trust.
+- There is no awkwardness and re-negotiation and hence no erosion of trust.

 ### Conclusion
 If you are looking to get an IT project done, prefer a contractor or agency that provides a